HeapSpace/vdb2016/content/speakers/index.md

       -
         title: 'DevOps on AWS: Deep Dive on Continuous Delivery and the AWS Developer Tools'
         type: 'talk'
+        short:
+          - "Continues delivery in the cloud, learn how you can automate build and test processes, that allow you to continuously deploy all code changes."
+        long:
+          - "Today’s cutting-edge companies have software release cycles measured in days instead of months.
+This agility is enabled by the DevOps practice of continuous delivery, which automates building, testing, and deploying all code changes.
+This automation helps you catch bugs sooner and accelerates developer productivity.
+In this session, we’ll share the processes that Amazon’s engineers use to practice DevOps and discuss how you can bring these processes to your company by using a set of AWS tools (AWS CodePipeline and AWS CodeDeploy, AWS OpsWorks)."
         day: 2
         track: 1
         slot: '09:00'